 At the end of Day 3 I will share the parameters.
 A brief overview:

-- The paper will be completed individually and will be due December 4, 7am (PST) / 11pm (CST). - Each student will answer questions using tools and content specific to the learning objectives of this course. - There is no further reading required at this point.
+- The paper will be completed individually. - Each student will answer questions using tools and content specific to the learning objectives of this course. - There is no further reading required at this point.